3rd Season at Auburn Follow @CoachBrucePearl

 Pearl's impact is also continually felt in the community.
 When he isn't out buying lunch for students on campus or dropping into Auburn marketing classes, he can be found spreading the word of Auburn basketball at Auburn Alumni events throughout the Southeast.
 And if he isn't there, there is a good chance he is in the stands supporting one of the other Auburn programs.

-Pearl and his wife, Brandy, also remain committed to giving back to those in Alabama as the inagural Bruce Pearl Fore The Children Golf Classic has remarkably raised over half a million dollars in its first two years.
+Pearl and his wife, Brandy, also remain committed to giving back to those in Alabama as the Bruce Pearl Fore the Children Golf Classic has remarkably raised over half a million dollars in its first two years.
 The mission of Children's Harbor is to help children with serious illness and their families.

 Pearl's preferred style of play, a high-scoring, pressure-type scheme, has proven to be very exciting and very successful throughout the years.
 His teams have led their conference in scoring 16 of the 20 years that he has been a head coach.
 His Tennessee squads were the SEC's scoring champion in four of his seasons on Rocky Top, averaging 77.4 points per game while allowing 70.5 ppg.
 At the Division I level, his teams have topped the 100-point mark 15 times, including a high of 124 in 2009 as well as 121 points in the 2007 NCAA Tournament.
 In his second year as coach at Southern Indiana the team averaged 101.7 ppg.
 Twice he has coached the league's leading scorer in UW-Milwaukee's Dylan Page in 2004 (20.9 ppg) and Tennessee's Chris Lofton in 2007 (20.8 ppg).